 EV buyers in California reported having to surmount major obstacles to obtain the vehicles.
 Consumers reported sales staff who were unfamiliar with the vehicles, long delays in getting information, lack of clarity about their status on "waiting lists," and long delays in obtaining vehicles once orders were placed.
-102 Additionally, automakers failed to offer types of vehicles that appealed to people interested in buying an EV.103 And for most of the time period in which EVs were available, consumers could not purchase them outright, but could only obtain them through leases many of which carried restrictive terms.
+Additionally, automakers failed to offer types of vehicles that appealed to people interested in buying an EV.
+And for most of the time period in which EVs were available, consumers could not purchase them outright, but could only obtain them through leases-many of which carried restrictive terms.

 A 2000 survey of California consumers conducted for the nonprofit Green Car Institute found that about one-third of California new car buyers would be "likely" or "very likely" to purchase an electric vehicle if the cost were similar to that of a conventional vehicle.
-Yet policies similar to those used by automakers in California reduced potential buyers' interest: 40 percent said they would purchase a gasoline vehicle if leasing were the only option for obtaining an EV.104 which vehicles are leased to commuters and can be recharged at transit stations-have been undertaken in several cities.
+Yet policies similar to those used by automakers in California reduced potential buyers' interest: 40 percent said they would purchase a gasoline vehicle if leasing were the only option for obtaining an EV.114

+Battery-electric vehicles are a viable technology for many uses.
+Experiments with battery-electric "station cars"-in which vehicles are leased to commuters and can be recharged at transit stations-have been undertaken in several cities.
 EVs have been successfully incorporated into many fleets.
 And most drivers who have used EVs find that the vehicles-even with their limited range-serve the vast majority of their driving needs.